 Reaching for the belt of her leather jacket, she belted it, covering the short, fitted black dress underneath.
 She would wait.
 The others would leave soon.
 He wouldn’t be able to resist her in this dress.
 Memories of him manhandling her in this dress surfaced and made her smile.
 Knowing him, he would be gagging for it.
 She had gathered from eavesdropping on his conversation with Emeka at the hospital that her sister had parted with nothing.
 Their relationship had gone stale too.

 Anu had finished washing the plates and oven dishes when Emeka came in, grinning the way he usually did whenever he needed something.
 The men had left for Idriss’s bedroom after he finished his meal.

 “What’s wrong Emeka?”

 “I got him inside the bathroom.
-I got his things ready and ran out.”
+I got him his things and ran out.”
 He gestured with his hands.
-“Me, I no wan see bad thing with my eyes.”
+“Me, I no wan see bad things with my eyes.”

 “I don’t get you.”

 “I think he needs help, Anu.
 So as your pretend fiancé, I beg you to go and help him.
 Me and him are not that kind of friends abeg.”